4d/docs/website/translated_docs/pt/FormEditor/createStylesheet.md

 | styleSheets_mac.css     | For defining macOS only specific attribute styles     |
 | styleSheets_windows.css | For defining Windows only specific attribute styles   |

-These files are stored in the project's "/SOURCES" folder.
+Estes arquivos se armazenam na pasta "/SOURCES" do projeto.
 They can also be accessed directly via the [CSS Preview](formEditor.md#css-preview) in the Form editor toobar.

 ## Arquitetura das folhas de estilo